White-striped dorcopsis

 The white-striped dorcopsis or greater forest wallaby (Dorcopsis hageni) is a species of marsupial in the family Macropodidae.
-It is found in the northern part of West Papua, Indonesia and Papua New Guinea.
+It is found in the northern part of Western New Guinea, Indonesia and Papua New Guinea.
 It is a common species in suitable tropical forest habitat and the IUCN lists its conservation status as being of "Least concern".

 Distribution and habitat

-The white-striped dorcopsis is endemic to the island of New Guinea; its range includes much of the northern parts of West Papua and Papua New Guinea but it is absent from the Huon Peninsula.
+The white-striped dorcopsis is endemic to New Guinea; its range includes much of the northern parts of Indonesian Papua (predominantly in Papua and some parts of Highland Papua) and Papua New Guinea but it is absent from the Huon Peninsula.
 It is present at altitudes of up to about 400 m above sea level.
 It lives in both primary and secondary tropical forests and is tolerant of some degree of habitat degradation.
 In the northern part of its range it is found in alluvial fans at the edge of the Sepik floodplains.
 In the southern part of its range it is found in mixed alluvial forest but is absent from even the lowest part of hill forests.